 A worn out lighting system, whether affixed to your home or operating as a stand-alone solar unit, can make your home look drab.
 Even worse?
 A lighting system that is not functional, leaving your home in the dark and invisible to passersby.
 Swap out your old light fixtures for new, stylish ones, or even paint your old ones to give them a fresh look.

 Taking care of your lawn is a natural, no-brainer task that can add instant appeal and maintain the overall landscape year round.
 Cut your grass regularly and add edging or other unique landscaping features to make your home more attractive.

 Similarly, it would be best if you kept your planting beds weeded and mulched at all times.
-Regular maintenance will give your lawn and landscape a crisp appearance, while also helping your plants to thrive.
+Regular maintenance with TruGreen in Scottsdale will give your lawn and landscape a crisp appearance, while also helping your plants to thrive.
 Consider planting a mixture of annual and perennial flowers to attract potential visitors to your home.
 Keep trees and hedges pruned, trimmed, and cleared as well.

 - Give the Exterior a Spritz

 We already mentioned scrubbing your door down if you’re trying to increase your home’s curb appeal in a hurry.
 However, washing your home is another fantastic way to boost your curb appeal while on a budget instantly.
 Use a garden hose with the nozzle on its stiffest setting to blast dirt and grime off your home, driveway, and walkways.
 If you find the pressure of a hose isn’t enough to get the job done, consider renting a pressure washer – but be careful, as this can remove caulk and other vital materials.

 When you’re washing, don’t leave the job to just the siding and driveway.
 Make sure you hit your windows as well.
 Spray them down with water and make sure to then sponge them with vinegar or detergent to keep them sparkling.